 6. Heat two tablespoons of olive oil in a Dutch oven, braising pan, or roasting pan large enough to accommodate rolled steak.
 Deeply brown it on all sides, about 15 minutes total, then transfer pan to a preheated 375°F oven and roast for about 30 minutes, or until the desired doness is reached.

 7. Transfer to a cutting board and let rest for 30 minutes before slicing and serving.

-Use one bunch of spinach, chopped; instead of olives.
+Use a bunch of spinach, chopped, instead of olives.

 After butterflying the meat, marinate 1-2 hours at room temperature in 1/4 cup Red wine vinegar, 1 teaspoon Garlic, finely chopped, 1/2 teaspoon Thyme, dried; or your favorite marinade.